Skip to content

 Maintaining a single source of truth is paramount when it comes to reporting.

-Then, consider creating standardised reports for revenue teams.
+Then, consider creating standardised reports and customizable dashboards for revenue teams.

-Utilise reporting and analytics platforms to automate the generation of reports and dashboards.
+You can utilise reporting and analytics platforms to automate the generation of complex reports and dashboards.

-Automation can streamline data reporting, extract, process, and analyse large volumes of data more accurately and swiftly than manual methods.
+Automation and analytical tools can streamline data reporting, extract, process, and analyse large volumes of data more accurately and swiftly than manual methods.

-Automation tools can also track and report the performance of different digital marketing campaigns.
+Automation tools can also track and report the performance of your digital marketing strategy and campaigns.

-This reduces manual work, ensuring stakeholders receive timely updates without constant intervention.
+This reduces manual work, ensuring stakeholders receive updates and analytical reports in real-time without constant intervention.

 In RevOps, it’s crucial to stay mindful and communicate the impact of these tools and processes.
-You have to continually ask yourself what the use case of each tool is and measure the ROI through adoption.
+You have to continually ask yourself what the use case of each tool is and measure the return on investment through adoption.

 As Rosalyn Santa Elena, Founder of The RevOps Collective, said:

-‘How does this give us insights into what we’re trying to achieve?
-And then how does it tie back to the overall goals of driving better efficiency?’
+“How does this give us valuable insights into what we’re trying to achieve?
+And then how does it tie back to the overall goals of driving better efficiency?”

 Rosalyn also highlights the importance of scheduling regular report deliveries to relevant stakeholders and defining a reporting cadence that aligns with your organisation’s needs.
 She said: